 The ambient temperature is the main factor that affects the battery capacity and life.
-The normal battery operating temperature is 20°C. If the ambient temperature is higher than 20°C, the battery life will be reduced.
-If it is lower than 20°C, the battery capacity will be reduced.
-In normal situation, the allowable ambient temperature for the battery is between 15°C to 25°C. The ambient temperature of the battery shall be maintained constant, and the battery shall be kept away from heat source and air outlet.
+The normal battery operating temperature is 20 °C. If the ambient temperature is higher than 20 °C, the battery life will be reduced.
+If it is lower than 20 °C, the battery capacity will be reduced.
+In normal situation, the allowable ambient temperature for the battery is between 15 °C to 25 °C. The battery's ambient temperature is maintained constant, and the battery is kept away from heat source and air outlet.